emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 Of course, I still messed this up on my exam.
 But the test proctors didn't seem to mind — I scored 100% in speaking.
 Which brings me to my next point...

-## You don't need to be perfect to pass the B2 exam
+## You don't need to be perfect to do well on the B2 German exam

 Surprised?
 I was too.
 But I looked at the grading rubrics for the exam and realized that a 60% was enough to pass each module.
 Keeping that in mind helped me keep calm — and keep paralyzing perfectionism at bay.